MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ## Goals

-To be concrete, the goals of this submission are:
+To be concrete, the 3 main goals of this submission are:

 1. [To Describe Bayesian Optimization](#bayesian-optimization).
 2. [Present the Multiple Applications of the Bayesian Optimization from Simple to more Complex](#experiments):